Footage-Firm/kafka-php/README.md

 Imagine you consume 100 records from Kafka and save them to a database.
 When trying to save the 50th records there is an intermittent database failure and your call to `$someDao->save()` throws an error.
 To keep track of that failure the records is written to a failure topic with the format `fail-groupId-the-record-class-name`.
-Unlike producers which use a special `FailedRecord` record, records that cause en error when being consumed will be put onthe topic using their original schemas.
+Unlike producers which use a special `FailedRecord` record, records that cause an error when being consumed will be put onthe topic using their original schemas.

 ```php
 $consumer = (new ConsumerBuilder(['brokers.go.here:123'], 'group123', 'http://schemaRegitry.url'))->build();